-There’s no denying the power of alcohol to lower inhibitions and make socializing — especially for natural introverts or those with anxiety — easier.
+There’s no denying the power of alcohol to lower inhibitions and make socializing easier, — especially for natural introverts or those with anxiety.
 It becomes destructive when the person’s dependence on alcohol is the only way they are able to socialize naturally.

-If a person’s social circle gravitates toward bars and clubs where alcohol is present, alcohol becomes a part of that person’s life as much as his or her friends are.
+If a person’s social circle gravitates toward bars and clubs where alcohol is present, alcohol becomes a part of that person’s life as much as their friends are.
 Socializing with those who binge drink or drink heavily can increase the likelihood that a person might become addicted to alcohol.
 From there, social drinking may lead to deeper, more chronic forms of alcohol abuse.

 Exposure to alcohol abuse and encouragement to partake in alcoholic habits will depend largely on a person’s cultural background as well.
 Some cultures glamorize and normalize heavy drinking, while others forbid consumption of alcohol as a cultural and religious tenet.

 Wondering whether you or a loved one might have a problem with alcohol?
-Here are some of the warning signs:
+Here are some of the warning signs to look out for:

 Some of the consequences of alcohol use disorder are immediate, while others take some time to surface.
 There are both long-term and short-term effects of alcoholism, and those consequences aren’t always immediately apparent to the individual.
 Whether or not the penalties of addiction are enough to elicit a change from a person, medical and psychological treatment can help mitigate the effects of alcohol use disorder.

 Individuals who are dependent on or addicted to alcohol can experience both short- and long-term mental, emotional and psychological effects of heavy alcohol use.
-In some cases, psychological problems like dementia, delirium and hallucinations can be brought about by continued, heavy use of alcohol.
-Alcoholics also have an increased risk of suicide, depression and anxiety.
+In some cases, psychological problems like dementia, delirium and hallucinations can be brought about by continued, heavy alcohol use.
+Those struggling with alcoholism also have an increased risk of suicide, depression and anxiety.

 Drinking alcohol also increases the risk of certain types of cancer, including cancers of the mouth, throat and breast.
 Other physical maladies, such as arthritis, heart disease, unhealthy fluctuations of blood sugar levels, kidney disease, obesity, malnutrition and nervous disorders, can also be increased as a result of heavy alcohol consumption and dependency.